-Jared Cohon is president emeritus, director of the Scott Institute for Energy Innovation and a university professor in the Department of Civil and Environmental Engineering and the Department of Engineering and Public Policy at Carnegie Mellon University where he served as president from 1997 to 2013.
+Jared Cohon is president emeritus and a university professor in the Department of Civil and Environmental Engineering and the Department of Engineering and Public Policy at Carnegie Mellon University where he served as president from 1997 to 2013.
 He also currently serves on the boards of several companies and nonprofit organizations.

 Before joining Carnegie Mellon, Mr. Cohon served as dean of the School of Forestry & Environmental Studies at Yale University from 1992 to 1997.
 He started his teaching and research career in 1973 at Johns Hopkins University, where he was a faculty member in the Department of Geography and Environmental Engineering for 19 years.
 He also served as assistant and associate Dean of Engineering and vice provost for Research at Johns Hopkins.
 Mr. Cohon earned a bachelor's degree in civil engineering from the University of Pennsylvania in 1969 and a PhD in civil engineering from the Massachusetts Institute of Technology in 1973.